 There are many playground grants for schools, communities and other organizations across Canada.
 If you’re ready to start applying for funding, be sure to follow these tips for the best possible outcome:

-- Understand the rules for applying for grants.
-If you’re a school, for example, keep in mind that your school board may have regulations for applying for or securing grants, especially over a certain amount.
-Confirm the rules before you apply.
+- Understand the rules for applying for grants: If you’re a school, for example, keep in mind that your school board may have regulations for applying for or securing grants, especially over a certain amount.
+Confirm the rules before you apply for school playground grants.
 If you’re building a playground for your community, make sure you understand zoning laws and local bylaws so you don’t apply for playgrounds that you won’t be able to legally build.

-- Prepare carefully before applying by keeping a file folder of information you can use for grants.
-Private charitable organization and funding bodies want to see their money put to good use, so show how your project is worthwhile.
+- Do some research to demonstrate your project’s value: Prepare carefully before applying by keeping a file folder of information you can use for grants.
+Private charitable organizations and funding bodies want to see their money put to good use, so show how your project is worthwhile.
 If possible, conduct studies or contact local government agencies for statistics.
 Can local child health concerns be linked to inadequate exercise?
 How many children are in your area?
 Making a clear argument for why you need a playground will improve your chances.

-- Make sure to organize your playground plan before you start.
-If you do get the grant, where will the money go?
+- Make sure to organize your playground plan before starting: If you get the grant, where will the money go?
 Who will administer the grant money?
 What will it be used for?
 Knowing exactly how you will implement the grant when you receive it can help you make a persuasive case for why you’re the best steward of the funding in the first place.

 Playground Grants in Canada

-- The Community Facility Enhancement Program Grant.
-This grant is offered through Alberta’s government and pays for community projects related to sports, public use and recreation.
+- The Community Facility Enhancement Program Grant: This grant is offered through Alberta’s government and pays for community projects related to sports, public use and recreation.
 It can go towards creating and updating playgrounds.
 Funding of up to $125,000 is available.
-The application deadline for 2018 is September 15.

 Tips for After You Secure the Grant